 Reducing or Eliminating Estate Taxes

 The most common estate tax saving trust is the Credit Shelter trust, also known as the bypass trust.
-An AB or bypass trust can significantly reduce federal and New Jersey estate taxes when couples have a combined estate worth more than the New Jersey threshold of $675,000 and the federal estate tax threshold (currently 0) which Congress is expected to change in the near future.
+An AB or bypass trust can significantly reduce federal and New Jersey estate taxes when couples have a combined estate worth more than the New Jersey threshold of $2 million for decedents in 2017 and the federal estate tax threshold (currently over $5.45 million per decedent) which Congress may change in the future.